 - How much flexibility is required for the Remote Tower system?
 Some ANSPs are considering consolidating multiple Remote Tower control rooms into a single, large location.
 Will equipment reconfiguration be needed to enable a Remote Tower to support different operation locations?

 A wide range of knowledge and experience is needed to properly consider the total physical environment for the Remote Tower control room.
-While technology is key to operational success, the control room layout and design are just as crucial in a Remote Tower and needs to be well thought out before execution.
+While technology is key to operational success, the control room layout and design are just as crucial in a Remote Tower and need to be well thought out before execution.

 Subscribe to our blog today for expert tips, news, and insights on the control room industry.